unChaz/sci-fi-5e/srd/monsters/beasts.md

 **Challenge** 1/2 (100 XP)

 **_Pack Tactics_**.
-The shark has advantage on an attack roll against a creature if at least one of the shark’s allies is within 5 feet of the creature and the ally isn’t incapacitated.
+The shark has advantage on an attack roll against a creature if at least one of the shark's allies is within 5 feet of the creature and the ally isn't incapacitated.

 **_Water Breathing_**.
 The shark can breathe only underwater.